 with respect for our earth

-It is important to me to be kind to the earth.
-Below are examples how I aim to minimize the impact my small business has on the environment.
-We hope to constantly monitor and improve!
+It is important to me to be kind to the earth and minimize the impact my small business has on the environment by carefully choosing materials, supplies, and processes.
+This area we hope to constantly evaluate and find ways to improve,

 Our Earth Policy:

 - I make most of my findings (ear wires, clasps, headpins, etc.).
-This not only adds to the design, it reduces the need to ship in hundreds of tiny packaged parts.
+This not only adds to the design, it reduces the need to buy the little parts in hundreds of tiny packages.